-are two forms of GVHD, an early form (acute) and late onset form called chronic GVHD.
+are two forms of GVHD, an early form (acute) and late-onset form called Chronic